ioggstream/draft-polli-ratelimit-headers/draft-polli-ratelimit-headers.md

 Thanks to Willi Schoenborn, Alessandro Ranellucci, Erik Wilde and Mark Nottingham for being the initial contributors of this specifications.

-# Ratelimit headers currently used on the web
+# RateLimit headers currently used on the web

 RFC EDITOR PLEASE DELETE THIS SECTION.